CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ![](intersight-04-iks-hello-images/xxx.png)

-Check out the cluster you just created with the Dashboard
+Check out the cluster you just created with the Dashboard:

 ![](intersight-04-iks-hello-images/dash.png)